jasonstone20/VSharpAngle/README.md

 # VStickAngle
 A program written to run in a GNU/Linux Bash Terminal, that helps you adjust and find the angle of V-Stick type knife sharpeners.

 This is a program for V-Stick/CrockStick/Spyderco Sharpmaker type knife sharpeners.
+I also added a Passes Per Side function that counts the total passes per side when using a decreasing passes per side ei 30, 20, 10 ect.

-This program does four things.
+This program does five things.

 Calculate how to change the angle of the V-Sticks by rotating the base of the sharpener.